 In September 2014 he was a member of the ESA CAVES expedition crew, contributing his eurocom skills and extensive research and development experience while assessing the programme’s suitability for participation by international partners and potential spin-offs for additional EAC projects.

 Matthias formally joined the European astronaut corps in July 2015, and successfully graduated from both basic astronaut training and pre-assignment training in 2018.

 In 2016 Matthias participated in the NASA NEEMO 21 analogue mission, spending a total of 16 days underwater as part of a crew testing exploration strategies and tools for future Mars missions.

 In August 2017, he participated in sea survival training off the coast of China with fellow ESA astronaut Samantha Cristoforetti and seven Chinese Taikonauts.
 This was the first time foreign astronauts had been invited to participate in Chinese training.

 Between 2017 and 2019 Matthias continued to participate in geological field trainings related to future moon exploration and, in March 2018, he gained certification to perform International Space Station-related spacewalks in the American spacesuit EMU.

-While waiting to be assigned to his first spaceflight, Matthias is training as backup for ESA astronaut Thomas Pesquet who will fly to the International Space Station on a SpaceX Crew Dragon spacecraft in spring 2021.
-Prior to this, he was based at ESA’s Astronaut Centre in Cologne, Germany where he was project managing the development of a new ESA LUNA moon simulation facility.
+Prior to his mission assignment, Matthias was based at ESA’s Astronaut Centre in Cologne, Germany where he was project managing the development of a new ESA Moon simulation facility known as Luna.